Subhas Chandra Bose: Antisemitism

-"The most troubling aspect of Bose's presence in Nazi Germany is not military or political but rather ethical.
+The most troubling aspect of Bose's presence in Nazi Germany is not military or political but rather ethical.
 His alliance with the most genocidal regime in history poses serious dilemmas precisely because of his popularity and his having made a lifelong career of fighting the 'good cause'.
 How did a man who started his political career at the feet of Gandhi end up with Hitler, Mussolini, and Tojo?
 Even in the case of Mussolini and Tojo, the gravity of the dilemma pales in comparison to that posed by his association with Hitler and the Nazi leadership.
 The most disturbing issue, all too often ignored, is that in the many articles, minutes, memorandums, telegrams, letters, plans, and broadcasts Bose left behind in Germany, he did not express the slightest concern or sympathy for the millions who died in the concentration camps.
 Not one of his Berlin wartime associates or colleagues ever quotes him expressing any indignation.
-Not even when the horrors of Auschwitz and its satellite camps were exposed to the world upon being liberated by Soviet troops in early 1945, revealing publicly for the first time the genocidal nature of the Nazi regime, did Bose react."
+Not even when the horrors of Auschwitz and its satellite camps were exposed to the world upon being liberated by Soviet troops in early 1945, revealing publicly for the first time the genocidal nature of the Nazi regime, did Bose react.

 Quotes

 His most famous quote was "Give me blood and I will give you freedom".
 Another famous quote was Dilli Chalo ("On to Delhi)!"
 This was the call he used to give the INA armies to motivate them.
-Another slogan coined by him was "Ittehad, Etemad, Qurbani" (Urdu for "Unity, Agreement, Sacrifice").
+Another slogan coined by him was "Ittefaq, Etemad, Qurbani" (Urdu for "Unity, Agreement, Sacrifice").

 Legacy

-Bose' defiance of British authority in India made him a hero among many Indians, however his wartime alliances with Nazi Germany and Imperial Japan left a legacy fraught with authoritarianism, anti-Semitism, and military failure.
+Bose's defiance of British authority in India made him a hero among many Indians, however his wartime alliances with Nazi Germany and Imperial Japan left a legacy fraught with authoritarianism, anti-Semitism, and military failure.